Pillar Guide

 Most teams over-index on single-task accuracy and under-measure failure risk.
 In practice, production agents need to optimize multiple dimensions at once:

-2. Choose Benchmark Modes, Not Just Tasks
+2. Choose Public Benchmark Families, Not Just Tasks

 3. Build a Scoring Model That Survives Contact With Reality